PhasesResearchLab/ARCHIVED-dfttk-20210211/README.rst

     dfttk config -all -p PATH_TO_STORE_CONFIG_FILE

-**PRL GROUP NOTE:** If you use ACI cluster at PRL group, you can get the pseudopotentialS from ACI
+**PRL GROUP NOTE:** If you use ACI cluster at PRL group, you can get the pseudopotentials from ACI

 .. code-block:: bass